transdigiware/blockchain/howto/ibp-console-build-network.md

 With five nodes, you can lose two nodes and still maintain a quorum, meaning that you can undergo a maintenance cycle while maintaining high availability.
 As a result, paid clusters will only have the choice between one node and five nodes.
 Production networks should choose the five node option, as a one node ordering service is, by definition, not crash fault tolerant.

-In this tutorial, we will create a five node ordering service.
+In this tutorial, we will create a single node ordering service.

 ### Creating your ordering service organization CA
 {: #ibp-console-build-network-create-orderer-ca}